MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 **Process-based integration**

 With this approach, you do not make any technical integrations.
 Rather, you re-use the flow within the QMS and transfer data manually.
-As mentioned in strategy for access control & IAM, it makes sense to assign a role responsible for ensuring the synchronization between the systems when handling integration manually.
+As mentioned in [strategy for access control & IAM](strategy-for-access-control-and-iam.md), assign a role responsible for ensuring the synchronization between the systems when handling integration manually.

 Executing the integrations manually allows you to maintain control of the processes.
 It allows for the refinement of processes without having to adjust technical integration accordingly.
 We recommend this approach if you are still in the maturing phase and have a limited number of transactions.
 In this case, thoroughly investigate the ways in which the two systems must interact and prepare the data model in Power Platform accordingly.
 A well-planned data model simplifies the technical integration in the future.